frodo13/space-invaders-test-rom/README.md

     - properly initialize ram test

 Version 1.2 by Frederic RODO (14 Oct 2017)
-    - test and display all the error ram
+    - test and display of all ram errors
     - update the shifter results array
     - correct the INPORT message